 Submissions for the visual arts contests must be mailed.

 If you have any questions about your visual arts project, please e-mail the Earth Science Week staff at email@example.com.

 When is the deadline?

 All mailed submissions must be postmarked no later than Friday, October 15, 2021.

 How will the visual arts projects be judged?

 The visual arts projects will be judged by a panel of geoscientists on creativity and relevance to and incorporation of the topic.

 What are the prizes?

-The selected entry will win $300 and a copy of AGI’s The Geoscience Handbook.
+The selected entry will win $300 and a copy of an AGI publication.
 The winner's and finalists' names and entries will be posted to the Earth Science Week website.
 No cash substitution for prizes will be permitted, and prizes are nontransferable.

 Additional Rules: By submitting an entry, an entrant represents that the artwork is an original work, and the entrant is the sole owner of all rights to the artwork.
 An entrant also agrees to allow the American Geosciences Institute to use his or her name to post on the AGI web site, without compensation unless prohibited.
 Each entrant retains his or her rights to their artwork but grants to AGI a royalty-free, world-wide, perpetual, non-exclusive license to publicly display, distribute, reproduce and create derivative works of the artwork, in whole or in part, in any media now existing or later developed, for any AGI purpose, including, but not limited to, advertising and promotion.
 AGI will not be required to pay any additional consideration or seek any additional approval in connection with such uses.
 The American Geosciences Institute, its agents and contractor, are not responsible for lost, late, misdirected, incomplete, or postage-due entries.
 Contest void where prohibited or restricted by law.
 AGI reserves the right to cancel the contest or modify these rules at its discretion.
 Decisions of AGI are final and binding.